sir-timio/HTR/README.md

-# MTS
-MTS summer school homeworks

-Handwritten text recognition on line level used dataset: https://github.com/abdoelsayed2016/HKR_Dataset
+# Handwritten text recognition on line level

+used dataset: https://github.com/abdoelsayed2016/HKR_Dataset

 # HOW TO USE WITH DOCKER